cloudify-cosmo/cloudify-rest-docs/content/_snapshots.md

 ### Request Body
 Property | Type | Description
 --------- | ------- | -----------
-`include_metrics` | string | Specifies whether metrics stored in InfluxDB should be included in the created snapshot (Default: true).
 `include_credentials` | string | Specifies whether agent SSH keys (including those specified in uploaded blueprints) should be included in the created snapshot (Default: false).
 `include_logs` | string | Specifies whether logs should be included in the created snapshot (Default: true). **Supported for Cloudify Manager 4.3 and above.**
 `include_events` | string | Specifies whether events should be included in the created snapshot (Default: true). **Supported for Cloudify Manager 4.3 and above.**